Opal, Virginia

 Opal (formerly Fayettesville) is an unincorporated community and census-designated place (CDP) in Fauquier County, Virginia, United States.
-It is on U.S. Highway 15/U.S. Route 17 and U.S. Route 29, at an elevation of 449 ft.
+It is on U.S. routes 15/17 and 29, at an elevation of 449 ft.
 The population as of the 2010 census was 691.

 Geography

 Opal is in western Fauquier County, 7 mi south of Warrenton, the county seat, and 18 mi northeast of Culpeper.
 US Route 17 diverges from Route 15 and 29 at Opal, leading southeast 31 mi to Fredericksburg.
 Bealeton is directly south of Opal.

 According to the U.S. Census Bureau, the Opal CDP has a total area of 8.2 sqkm, of which 0.07 sqkm, or 0.81%, is water.
-The north and east sides of the community are part of the Potomac River watershed via Licking Run, Cedar Run, and the Occoquan River, while the west and south sides are part of the Rappahannock River watershed, via Tinpot Run and Bowens Run.
+The northern and eastern sides of the community are part of the Potomac River watershed via Licking Run, Cedar Run, and the Occoquan River, while the western and southern sides are part of the Rappahannock River watershed, via Tinpot Run and Bowens Run.

+Demographics

+Opal was first listed as a census designated place in the 2010 U.S. census.